fermyon/bartholomew/docs/content/shortcodes.md

 ## Using the shortcode

-Now the shortcode can be used in the markdown file by calling it with the required arguments which for the alerts scripts is the type of alert and the message to be displayed.
+Now the shortcode can be used in the markdown file by calling it with the required arguments.
+For the alerts script, this is the type of alert and the message to be displayed.

 ```
 \{{ alert "warning" "Bartholomew is a work in progress" }}